 Patrick bit his lip.
 His stomach lurched, turning itself into a twisted mess of convulsing knots and butterflies.
 Initiation.

-Patrick snickered and shook his head as Jonathan closed the door behind him.
-He was a funny one.
+Patrick shook his head as Jonathan left, the door closing behind him.
+Funny.

 The knots persisted as the thought of initiation continued to take hold in his mind.
 He knew it would allow him to have the full trust and protection of his Raptor family – not that he had to try very hard.
 He'd been around the Raptors for most of his life, climbing in and around every nook and cranny within their territory.
 He thought about what other territories must go through for their rituals, their rules, and their laws.
 Sneaking into a foreign territory for a night or so had its own challenges, he knew that well.
 Making it back alive and without detection was difficult at best, but success resulted in their own initiation.
 Others had different regulations and expectations.
 With differing rules, however came differing endings within each territories if they were ever caught.
 Imprisonment, beatings, and ransoms were all too common.
 Payback especially was frequently sought.
 Territories directly surrounding Patrick's home, though, knew all too well the consequences for taking their chances in the Raptor's area.